3M Dual-Ended Earplugs Lawsuits – 6 Billion Dollar Settlement

 The 3M Whistleblower Lawsuit

 In 2018, 3M paid 9.1 million dollars to settle a whistleblower lawsuit alleging that they had knowledge of these defects and thus, defrauded the government.
 In conjunction with that settlement, a news release was made that 3M knew the plugs were too short to get deep enough to achieve the results claimed and did not tell the military.
-3M did not admit liability in conjunction with the settlement and thus, is expected to vigorously defend veteran’s claims for hearing damage.
+3M did not admit liability in conjunction with that settlement.

 Proving the 3M Earplugs Caused Hearing Loss and Tinnitus